How to Get Your Creativity Back with The Artist's Way

 Each chapter is a week with a theme such as "Recovering a Sense of Identity."
 There are several evocative tasks to try each week (you could even call them "experiments!").
 The tasks can be fun, such as listing favorite childhood treats and then eating one.
 They can also be challenging, such as processing painful memories of being criticized.

 You also use 2 tools throughout the journey: Morning Pages and Artist Dates.

 Morning Pages are 3 pages long-hand that you scrawl out every morning.

 You purposefully don't read them until the end of the process.
 At about week 8, you start reading your pages and highlight insights and patterns.
 This reveals so much what you want and where you are stuck.

-Artist Dates are 2-hour excursions every week that are for you, just you, BY YOURSELF (Julia is very adamant about this).
+Artist Dates are 2-hour excursions every week that are for you, just you, BY YOURSELF.

 These dates foster playfulness and connection to your inner artist, who is, of course, a child.
 They can be simple as looking for treasure at the thrift shop or taking a walk in a quiet forest.
 They also foster the independence and boundary-setting necessary for you to develop your art.